Sponsoring Consortium for Open Access Publishing in Particle Physics: Participating journals

+Book programme

+In 2022 SCOAP3 entered into partnerships with leading academic publishers, including Cambridge University Press, Oxford University Press, Springer Nature, Taylor & Francis, and World Scientific, to make over 100 textbooks available open access.

 Members

 Countries are usually represented by one or few library consortia, funding agencies or research organizations that act as a coordinator for the country.
 Currently, 44 countries as well as 3 intergovernmental organisations (CERN, IAEA, JINR) are members of the consortium.